johnkerl/miller/docs/src/manpage.md

         (class=typing #args=1) True if argument is not an array.

    is_not_empty
-        (class=typing #args=1) False if field is present in input with empty value, true otherwise
+        (class=typing #args=1) True if field is present in input with non-empty value, false otherwise

    is_not_map
         (class=typing #args=1) True if argument is not a map.